workarea-commerce/workarea-shipping-message/README.md

-WebLinc Shipping Message
+Workarea Shipping Message
 ================================================================================

-Discount messaging plugin for the WebLinc platform.
+Discount messaging plugin for the Workarea platform.

 Out of the box this plugin adds messaging to the cart to let a customer know how close they are to receiving a free shipping discount.